-This section explains faculty members' responsibilities in developing and leading short-term travel programs and the College Operations (CO) responsibilities.
+This section explains faculty members' responsibilities in developing and leading short-term travel programs in coordination with Mission University administrator responsibilities.
 A general timeline is provided to help structure the process from pre-departure through return to Mission University.

-General Timeline of Faculty Responsibilities
+General Timeline for Faculty Program Representatives